Skip to main content

 Boards often treat reserve studies as a one-time project.
 Washington’s annual review requirement means the work does not end after the first study.
 The annual review can be informal: compare the study’s assumptions to current conditions, check whether any components have deteriorated faster than projected, and confirm the funding contributions are on track.
 If the answer to all three is yes, document that in the minutes and move on.
 If not, the board needs to adjust the plan.

-Which Associations Are Covered
+Which Older Associations Are Covered

 Governing Documents May Impose Stricter Requirements